prooph/service-bus/docs/plugins.md

 Use the QueryRouter to provide a list of queries (identified by their names) and their responsible finders.

-The QueryRouter share the same base class with the CommandRouter so its interface looks exactly the same.
+The QueryRouter shares the same base class with the CommandRouter so its interface looks exactly the same.

 ### Prooph\ServiceBus\Plugin\Router\EventRouter